teJab-2610/RMeadme_Revive/README.md

 # Usage :
 - Start the backend server by running the command mentioned above.
-- Enable the extension in case if it's not already enabled.
+- Open your browser and enable the extension in case if it's not already enabled.
+- Now navigate to your repository for which you need documentation to be suggested.
 - Click on the **Revive** button available next to **Readme** button.
 Make sure that backend is running as well.
 The processing takes a while, wait patiently.
 Once it has been processed the readme content will be suggested.
 - At the end of each line you ll see red dots, when you hover upon them, the suggestions will be displayed.
 Check them out, copy those lines to your Readme...